Mert R. Sabuncu

-Meenakshi is an incoming graduate student in the Department of Electrical and Computer Engineering at Cornell.
+Meenakshi is a first year graduate student in the Department of Electrical and Computer Engineering at Cornell.
 Previously, she graduated with a B. Tech-M. Tech dual degree in electrical engineering from IIT Kanpur and worked as a research associate at the Yale School of Medicine in the department of neurology.
 While at Yale, Meenakshi worked on investigating the neural underpinnings of consciousness using EEG and fMRI.
 Broadly, her research interests lie in the application of machine learning to neuroimaging data and she plans to study the structural and functional connectome.

 Evan comes to Cornell after four delightful years of undergraduate studies at Stony Brook University.
 Through his research experience at the Psychiatry Department in Stony Brook Hospital and at the Radiology Department in Weill Cornell, he developed an interest in machine learning.
 He is currently a Ph.D student in the Meinig School of Biomedical Engineering.
 Among other things, Evan enjoys going downhill in his snowboard and mastering his culinary skills during his free time.